Live Chat Now

 Forensic accounting is a specialized area of accounting where auditing and investigative skills and techniques are used to examine the finances and financial reports of individuals or organizations.

-In this article, we’ll conduct an investigation of our own, answering the question “what is forensic accounting?” and uncovering more about what forensic accountants do, where they work, their education and certifications plus some the skills required to become one.
+In this article, we’ll conduct an investigation of our own, answering the question “what is forensic accounting?” and uncovering more about what forensic accountants do, where they work, their education and certifications plus some of the skills required to become one.

-What is Forensic Accounting?
+What Is Forensic Accounting?

 Forensic accounting is a branch of general accounting that focuses on the review and assessment of financial documents, and sometimes the investigation of the people behind those documents.